Main Menu

 • brain injuries

-The Equality Act 2010 also sets out the legal obligations that schools, early years providers, colleges and local authorities and others have towards disabled children and young people.
+The Equality Act 2010 also sets out the legal duties that schools, early years providers, colleges and local authorities and others have towards disabled children and young people.
+These include eliminating discrimination and making sure that children with a disability have the same opportunities as those who do not.

 It includes one about reasonable adjustments: